justinwj/Visio-Diagram-Generator/plan docs/pseudocode/workflow_views.md

 # Workflow / Process View Pseudocode Prompts

-Workflow diagrams focus on concrete business scenarios (Add Goods Received, Deduct Shipments, etc.).
+Workflow diagrams focus on concrete business scenarios (Add Goods Received, Deduct Shipments, etc.) for any VBA-based solution; invSys remains a sample fixture only.
 Because the set is open-ended, the pseudocode template must be reusable.

 ## Template Questions (per workflow)
 1. **Entry point** – which procedure(s) start the flow?
 Are they worksheet events, form buttons, or macros?